 Because eczema is an allergic reaction it is often associated with asthma.
 Children with eczema often develop asthma and adults with eczema often had childhood asthma.

+Eczema/ dermatitis can be broken down into three types: 1) Contact eczema, as its name implies, comes from contact with an allergen such as a plant (poison ivy as a severe case), metals such rings and bracelets, fragrances and other chemicals.
 2) Atopic eczema is a more generalized sensitivity that may be inherited.
 Many allergens in the general environment or in Chinese Medicine, the internal environment of heat and dampness may cause the eczema.
 It obviously is harder to treat than a contact eczema where the source can be more readily identified and then removed.
+3) Irritant Eczema is much like contact eczema in that it is caused by clothing or work habits to a recurring irritant.
+This might be straps on a bra or too tight underwear and the skin becomes chaffed.
+Also being in the wind may dry out the face and lips.

 2001 S. Barrington room 118 (not 111).
 “The Gardens” – my office is in the northwest corner.